scripthookvdotnet/scripthookvdotnet/README.md

 ## Installation
 * Extract all the files in the root folder from the zip file into your game folder except for `README.txt` and `ScriptHookVDotNet.ini.example.txt`.
     * The XML files in the `Docs` folder are provided solely as API documentation for script developers.
-The .pdb files are not mandatory to run ScriptHookVDotNet, but they are provided for easier diagnosing.

 ## Contributing